kubernetes/website/content/en/docs/tasks/job/intra-job-pod-networking-using-pod-hostnames.md

 to learn the IPs of the other Pods, but it's much simpler to rely on Kubernetes' built-in DNS resolution.
-Jobs in Indexed completion mode automatically set the pods' hostname to be in the format of `${jobName}-${completionIndex}`, which can be used to deterministically determine pod hostnames and enable pod networking *without* needing to create a client connection to the Kubernetes control plane to obtain pod hostnames/IPs via API requests.
+Jobs in Indexed completion mode automatically set the pods' hostname to be in the format of `${jobName}-${completionIndex}`, which can be used to deterministically determine pod hostnames and enable pod communication *without* needing to create a client connection to the Kubernetes control plane to obtain pod hostnames/IPs via API requests.
 This can be useful for use cases where pod networking is required but we don't want to depend on a network connection with the Kubernetes API server.